-ARLINGTON, Va., Jan.
-25, 2017 /PRNewswire-USNewswire/ -- The American Transportation Research Institute today released its annual list highlighting the most congested bottlenecks for trucks in America.
+ARLINGTON, Va., Feb.
+12, 2019 /PRNewswire/ -- The American Transportation Research Institute today released its annual list highlighting the most congested bottlenecks for trucks in America.

-The 2017 Top Truck Bottleneck List assesses the level of truck-oriented congestion at 250 locations on the national highway system.
-The analysis, based on truck GPS data from 600,000+ heavy duty trucks uses several customized software applications and analysis methods, along with terabytes of data from trucking operations to produce a congestion impact ranking for each location.
-The data is associated with the FHWA-sponsored Freight Performance Measures initiative.
+The 2019 Top Truck Bottleneck List assesses the level of truck-oriented congestion at 300 locations on the national highway system.
+The analysis, based on truck GPS data from nearly 1 million heavy duty trucks uses several customized software applications and analysis methods, along with terabytes of data from trucking operations to produce a congestion impact ranking for each location.
+ATRI's truck GPS data is used to support the USDOT's freight mobility initiatives.
 The locations detailed in this latest ATRI list represent the top 100 congested locations.

-For access to the full report, including detailed information on each of the 100 top congested locations, click here.
+For access to the full report, including detailed information on each of the 100 top congested locations, please visit ATRI's website at TruckingResearch.org

 ATRI is the trucking industry's 501c3 not-for-profit research organization.
 It is engaged in critical research relating to freight transportation's essential role in maintaining a safe, secure and efficient transportation system.